101companies/101worker/README.md

 This is usage documentation, high-level documentation is at [101docs](https://github.com/101companies/101docs/tree/master/worker).
 It also has the [installation instructions](https://github.com/101companies/101docs/blob/master/worker/Setup.md) to start using or developing on 101worker.
+You further should read about the  [101meta] (https://github.com/101companies/101docs/blob/master/101meta/README.md) language.
+If you dig further into the directory tree of the worker you will also find more specific readMe files for a subset.

 # Structure

 These are the top-level folder in the 101worker repository.

+## extrator

+Cotains extractors for the fact extraction in sources from different language.

+## validators

+Cotains validators for the validation if a file is really of the suggested language.

+## predicates

+Cotains predicates that can be executed by the predicate constraint of a metaL rule.

 ## modules